-The use of Council Corporate Contracts / Framework Agreements /DPS awarded by the Council shall be mandatory for all works, goods and services that have been included in the scope of those arrangements.
+The use of Council Corporate Contracts / Framework Agreements /DPS awarded by the Council shall be considered in the first instance in consultation with the Head of Procurement for all works, goods and services that have been included in the scope of those arrangements.

-- 5.2 Information relating to the above arrangements will be published regularly on Bradnet. - 5.3 Where an existing arrangement or in-house service exists and the Officer is seeking to procure outside of these arrangements, the Authorised Officer is required to maintain a documented audit trail to demonstrate the correct approval has been obtained to procure outside of these arrangements. - 5.4 Other arrangements should be considered and used where it can be evidenced that they provide Best Value for Money: - Contracts, Framework Agreements or DPS established by central purchasing bodies (Crown Commercial Services, YPO etc.) or other public bodies - Collaborative or shared service arrangements with another public body - Alternative delivery vehicles such as Controlled Entities or Public Service Mutuals - Sheltered Workshops
+- 5.2 Information relating to the above arrangements will be published regularly on Bradnet. - 5.3 Any requirement to procure IT products or services must first be referred to IT Services within Corporate Resources to ensure that these products or services align with the Council's IT Strategy, Enterprise Architecture Principles and Security policies. - 5.4 Any requirement to procure marketing or communications products or services must first be referred to the Marketing and Communications Team in the Office of the Chief Executive to ensure these products or services align with the Council's marketing and communications strategy, and associated policies. - 5.5 Where an existing arrangement or in-house service exists and the Officer is seeking to procure outside of these arrangements must consult with the Head of Procurement, the Authorised Officer is required to maintain a documented audit trail to demonstrate the correct approval has been obtained to procure outside of these arrangements. - 5.6 Other arrangements should be considered and used where it can be evidenced that they provide Best Value: - Contracts, Framework Agreements or DPS established by central purchasing bodies (Crown Commercial Services, YPO etc.) or other public bodies - Collaborative or shared service arrangements with another public body - Alternative delivery vehicles such as Controlled Entities or Public Service Mutuals - Sheltered Workshops